fabiofalci/sconsify/README.md

 * `Console user interface` mode: it presents a text user interface with playlists and tracks.

-* `No user interface` mode: it doesn't present user interface and just suffle tracks.
+* `No user interface` mode: it doesn't present user interface and just shuffle tracks.

 Parameters